molodour/osticket-prereqs/README.md

 </p>

 <h1>osTicket - Prerequisites and Installation</h1>
 This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system osTicket.
-This basicaly can be used as a tutorial on how to install osTicket. <br />
+This are basicaly labs that can be used as a tutorial on how to install  and work with osTicket. <br />